 You can visit the bridge to see the flower decorations from April to October.
 It’s a popular photography spot or great for simply enjoying views of Deerfield River.

 Massachusetts has some of the wealthiest communities in New England.
 You’ll get a glimpse of it when you visit Nantucket.
-It’s an island about 30 miles south of Cape Cod that’s a beautiful place for a day trip.
+It’s an island about 30 miles south of Cape Cod that’s a beautiful place for a scenic day trip.

-The island feels secluded since it’s only accessible by ferry, but it has lots of sights and things to do.
+This beautiful Massachusetts island feels secluded since it’s only accessible by ferry, but it has lots of sights and things to do.
 Visit the quaint town of Nantucket and explore the boutique shops lining the cobblestone streets or visit Brant Point Lighthouse, one of the three lighthouses on the island.

 Whaling has a long history in Nantucket.
 You can take a whale-watching cruise or visit the Whaling Museum.